The Schwarzian from gauge theories: Introduction

-This paper focuses on~$\mathcal{N}=4$ SYM, but the proposed RG-flow procedure can be applied to any other example of superconformal gauge theories with a known discrete spectrum.
-Thinking not only in the context of gauge/gravity dualities, this way of triggering a flow between the discretruum and the continuum can be applied to any gauge theory with a known discrete spectrum, which can be enforced by placing the theory in a box with appropriate boundary conditions, for example.
+This paper focuses on~$\mathcal{N}=4$ SYM on $\mathbb{R}\times S^3$, but the proposed RG-flow procedure can be applied to any other example of superconformal gauge theories with a known discrete spectrum.
+Thinking not only in the context of gauge/gravity dualities, these ways of flowing from the discretuum to the continuum can be applied to any gauge theory with a known discrete spectrum, which can be enforced by placing the theory in a box with appropriate boundary conditions, for example.
 It can also be applied to systems that are already known to be realized in nature.

 The content of this paper is organized as follows.
 Section~\ref{sec:2} revisits the computation of the partition function of four-dimensional~$U(N)$~$\mathcal{N}=4$ SYM on~$\mathbb{R}\times S^3$ at zero gauge coupling and sets up conventions.
 Special emphasis is put on illustrating the constraints (boundary conditions) that reduce the partition function to~$\frac{1}{16}$-BPS indices and~$\frac{1}{8}$-BPS indices.
-Section~\ref{sec:3} introduces the RG flow procedure that maps the discrete field theory spectrum to the continuum of charges in supergravity.
-It also summarizes the derivation of the infrared free energy~\eqref{eq:FInfinityIntro}, and explains its relation to the Gibbons-Hawking on-shell action well beyond supersymmetry and extremality.
-Section~\ref{sec:4} proceeds to compute the Schwarzian contribution around the~$\frac{1}{8}$-BPS locus and predicts its mass gap.
-Section~\ref{sec:5} proceeds to compute the Schwarzian contribution around the generic $\frac{1}{16}$-BPS locus and its mass gap.
-It also compares results against the conjectured supergravity duals.
-Section~\ref{sec:6} ends the main body of the article with a summary of the results, open questions, and observations.
-Some technical details and results are relegated to the Appendices.
+Section~\ref{sec:3} introduces the RG flow procedures that map the discrete field theory spectrum to the continuum of charges to eventually match with supergravity.
+It also summarizes the derivation of the master-formula~\eqref{eq:FInfinityIntro}, and explains why it captures the Gibbons-Hawking on-shell action well beyond supersymmetry and extremality.
+Section~\ref{sec:4} proceeds to compute a Schwarzian contribution around the~$\frac{1}{8}$-BPS locus and its mass gap based solely on requiring reality conditions of physical charges and entropy, without using the holographic dictionary.
+Section~\ref{sec:5} proceeds to show how~\eqref{eq:FInfinityIntro} recovers the Schwarzian contribution around the generic $\frac{1}{16}$-BPS locus and its mass gap by identifying chemical potentials and continuum charges in the boundary with those in the bulk.
+It also compares the obtained results with the conjectured supergravity duals.
+Section~\ref{sec:6} ends the main body of the article with a summary of results, open questions, and observations.
+Some technical details and results are relegated to the Appendices.~\footnote{Our analysis concerns $AdS_5/CFT_4$ but we expect an analogous RG-flow reduction will be implemented in~$AdS_4/CFT_3\,$, eventually.
+Relevant observations in that context have been put forward recently in~\cite{Benini:2022bwa}.}